lcx/blog_private/content/post/extending-an-lvm-backed-by-an-lsi-raid-controller.md

 tags:
 - linux
 - sysadmin
+- raid
 title: Extending an LVM backed by an LSI RAID controller
 ---

 Since I always keep forgetting, here a reminder for myself how to add a new VD and extend the LVM.
 I usually keep forgetting the LSI commands.
 In this case, I had to extend an LVM to get some extra space, this means adding new disks, creating a new VD on the LSI controller and then extending the LVM volume group by this new VD.

 After adding the new disk, check drive information to get the enclosure and slot.

 ```
 storcli /c0 /eall /sall show
 ```

 You should see the new disks in status "Ugood", so you need to create a new VD from the new disks.
 In my case disk from slot 12 and 13 where the new disks so I created a new RAID1

 ```